victordomingos/optimize-images/docs/docs_EN.md

 choose to reduce the number of colors using an adaptive palette.
 Be aware that by using this option image quality may be affected in a very noticeable way.

+Since version 1.3.5, Optimize Images also offers experimental support for MPO images, which are now treated as single picture JPEG image files (if multiple pictures are present in one MPO file, only the first one will be processed).

 ### DISCLAIMER